mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 ### NOTES
 Total Time: **54 Minutes** &nbsp; Run: **8.4 km**

 What a fantastic late afternoon to push away from the computer, put some runners on and get outside.
 The rain stopped too.

 My Tuesday crew didn't get back to me so I when solo on my typical dirt circuit.

-My friend Matt was leading the TripleShot group ride on the trail.
+My friend, Matt P. was leading the TripleShot group ride on the trail.
 He spotted me and it was great to stop and say hello.

 **Effort was easy** and overall, I am feeling good.